-- Connection draining is not enabled for the Classic Load Balancer that your web server instances are registered with.
+- Connection draining is not turned on for the Classic Load Balancer that your web server instances are registered with.

-For help resolving this error, see How do I troubleshoot HTTP 503 errors returned when using a Classic Load Balancer?
+For help resolving this error, see How do I troubleshoot HTTP 503 errors returned while using Classic Load Balancer?

 HTTP 504 (Gateway Timeout)

-HTTP 504 errors can occur for the following reasons:
+HTTP 504 errors occur for the following reasons:

-- Web server instances or back-end application server instances terminate connections before the load balancer does, resulting in premature connection terminations.
+- Web server instances or backend application server instances terminate connections before the load balancer does.
+This results in premature connection terminations.

-- Web server instances or back-end application server instances have crashed or restarted server processes when requests are in-flight, which results in the server breaking all connections.
+- Web server instances or backend application server instances have crashed or restarted server processes when requests are in-flight.
+This results in the server breaking all connections.

-- Apache web server instances have the AcceptFilter http/https option enabled which instructs Apache to implement TCP_DEFER_ACCEPT on the connections.
+- Apache web server instances have the AcceptFilter http/https option turned on.
+This instructs Apache to implement TCP_DEFER_ACCEPT on the connections.

-- Apache web server instances have the event MPM enabled and have not optimally configured the prefork and worker MPMs given the default ELB idle timeout limit of 60 seconds.
-For more information, see What are the optimal settings for using Apache as a back-end server for ELB?
+- Apache web server instances have the event MPM turned on but have not optimally configured the prefork and worker MPMs.
+The default ELB idle timeout limit of 60 seconds.
+For more information, see What are the optimal settings for using Apache or NGINX as a backend server for ELB?

-For help resolving this error, see How do I troubleshoot HTTP 504 errors returned when using a Classic Load Balancer?
+For help resolving this error, see How do I troubleshoot HTTP 504 errors returned while using a Classic Load Balancer?